Chill-Pills/purge/README.md

 git clone https://github.com/Chill-Pills/purge.git
 ```

-In your `.zshrc` file you can now add the plugin
+In your `.zshrc` file, you can now add the plugin

 ```
 plugins=(purge)